ECE 101/L. Introduction to Electrical Engineering and Lab (1/1)

 Preparatory: ECE 350 or instructor consent.
 A comprehensive introduction to medical imaging systems will be explored.
 Common imaging modalities are introduced from the perspectives of both physics and system, including X-Ray, CT, Ultrasound, MRI, PET and SPECT.
 (Cross-listed with ME 503.)

 Prerequisites: ECE 420, ECE 425.
 Corequisite: ECE 520L.
-Introduction to system on chip design methodology that includes the study of NIOS and ARM architectures, Avalon switch fabric, memory, real-time operating system (RTOS), peripheral interface and components and contemporary high-density FPGAs.
+Introduction to system on chip design methodology that includes the study of ZYNQ and ARM architectures, AXI Interconnect, memory, real-time operating system (RTOS), peripheral interface and components, and contemporary high-density FPGAs.
+Lab: This laboratory course reinforces the system-on-chip design concept developed in the lecture course.
+It focuses …

 Prerequisite: ECE 420.
 Corequisite: ECE 524L.
 This course covers top down design methodology for FPGA and ASIC using VHDL.
 Hardware Description Language, (VHDL) modeling, simulation and synthesis tools are utilized to elaborate the material covered throughout the course.
 Xilinx (the Virtex series) and Actel (the SX and AX series) FPGA architectures and design methodologies are …